 Neck Knife / Small Fixed Blade

 Some folks like the sturdiness and strength of a small fixed blade.
 These are solid pieces in the 3” – 5” range and can be carried around the neck, in a sheath, or even in a pocket.
 In many cases, a small fixed blade will be added to a “system” of tools to accomplish different tasks or do the work of a larger blade in a pinch.
+Over the years I have evolved my camping carry and I now love the Esee 5 to bring backpacking.
+It has a great kydex sheath that with molle holes that can be attached to the straps of your pack or lashed to the sides.

 Depending on your skill and need, a large survival knife may be needed.
 To me, a survival knife is a large blade (over 8”-10” or more), is much thicker to be able to handle extreme situations and is made from high carbon steel so it’s easy to sharpen, durable, and can throw a ton of sparks for fire starting.
 In this range, you start getting into the “one knife” theory, the thought process that a big enough knife can cut, chop and be a viable self-defense weapon.